viraptor/reverse-interview/README.md

 - Do you have any concerns about my application?
 - Tell me about who I would be working most closely with.
 - What management style does my immediate manager and their manager have? (from micro- to macro-)
-- Do I Have regular 1on1 with my manager?
 - How can I develop in my new role / what opportunities are offered?

 # Tech